contiki-ng/contiki-ng/doc/getting-started/Toolchain-installation-on-macOS.md

 $ brew cask install tuntap
 ```
 ### Install some python packages
-Those are used/needed by some of the Contiki-NG python scripts.
+Those are used/needed by some Contiki-NG Python scripts.

 ```bash
 $ pip install intelhex pyserial python-magic